Black-hole - neutron-star mergers: new numerical-relativity simulations and multipolar effective-one-body model with spin precession and eccentricity: Simulation results

 \subsection{Simulation compatible with GW230529}

 During the completion of the present work, a \gls{BHNS} \gls{GW} event, labeled GW230529, was detected in the O4a observation run~\cite{LIGOScientific:2024elc}.
 Among the simulations produced for this campaign, the 12 orbit evolution, namely \verb|BAM:0223|, has a chirp mass of $\mathcal{M}_c=1.94$, a total mass of $M=5~\Msun$, $q=2.47$, $\chi_1=\abh=0.74$ and precessing spin of $\chi_p=0.6$.
 These parameters coincide exactly within the best values to 90$\%$ CI found in the LVK analysis.
 We compute the mismatch between the \gls{NR} waveform and the best waveform obtained in~\cite{LIGOScientific:2024elc} with the \texttt{SEOBNRv5PHM} model~\cite{Mihaylov:2023bkc,Ramos-Buades:2023ehm} (see Sec.~\ref{sec:mismatch} for a description of how we obtain this quantity).
 The mismatch is calculated from $f_{\rm low}=276$~Hz, corresponding to the initial frequency of the simulation, up to $f_{\rm high}=2048$~Hz; and employing the noise curve of \texttt{aLIGOZeroDetHighPower}~\cite{aLIGODesign_PSD}.
 The resulting mismatches lie around $\sim0.3$ including subdominant modes for different inclinations.
 In the same way, we obtain similar mismatches of $\sim0.2$ with \teobdali~and no tides (See~\cite{Albanesi:2025txj} for a description of the model).
 Given the symmetric nature of this event, we obtain again the mismatch against our \gls{BHNS} model within \teobdali~(see Sec.~\ref{sec:eob}).
 These results are presented in Sec.~\ref{sec:mismatch}, which include tides ($\Lambda\neq 0$).
-The mismatches stay around the order of $\sim 0.01$, suggesting that an analysis of GW230529 including tidal effects could potentially bring up different source paramaters of the event.
+The mismatches stay around the order of $\sim 0.01$.
+These results highlight the need for accurate modelling of the high frequency regime for upcoming next-generation detectors, which will be able to uncover the physics at higher frequencies.

 Finally, we obtain the kick velocity directly from our numerical simulation data and obtain a recoil of $v^{\rm GW}_{\rm kick}=211$~km/s.
 This is a much higher value than our results from our spin-aligned configurations, as one expects precessing systems to produce large kicks~\cite{Kesden:2010ji,Borchers:2021vyw,Borchers:2024tdi}.